pi-hole/docker-pi-hole/README.md

     restart: unless-stopped
 ```
 2. Run `docker-compose up -d` to build and start pi-hole
-3. Use the Pi-hole web UI to change the DNS settings *Interface listening behavior* to "Listen on all interfaces, permit all origins", if using Docker's default `bridge` network setting
+3. Use the Pi-hole web UI to change the DNS settings *Interface listening behavior* to "Listen on all interfaces, permit all origins", if using Docker's default `bridge` network setting.
+(This can also be achieved by setting the environment variable `DNSMASQ_LISTENING` to `all`)

 [Here is an equivalent docker run script](https://github.com/pi-hole/docker-pi-hole/blob/master/examples/docker_run.sh).